jbis9051/JamesSOBot/docs/CHAT_API.md

   }
 });
 ```

+Note that the fkey acquired here only works on the main site, and not in chat.
+Getting an fkey for chat is demonstrated later.

 Once the submit button is clicked, you are redirected (It doesn't use AJAX to
 log you in).